Rami Ollaik: Lost in the Barn (Arabic)

-La Route des Abeilles retrace le parcours d’un jeune chiite du sud du Liban amené à devenir un enfant soldat dans les rangs du Hezbollah.
-Tournant le dos à une famille modérée et aimante, il accédera, pendant ses treize années au sein de la formation, aux échelons supérieurs du parti.

-Etudiant en droit puis en économie à l’Université américaine de Beyrouth, il devient un leader étudiant pour la cause avant de se laisser peu à peu fasciner par la diversité et la sécularité qu’il découvre dans la capitale.
-Ouvrant les yeux sur la duplicité, la corruption et le fanastisme du Hezbollah, il le quitte : une première dans l’histoire de ce mouvement, peu habitué aux voix discordantes.

-Traître aux yeux de ses anciens frères d’armes, il va entamer un long et difficile chemin vers l’émancipation, qui le conduira du Liban ravagé par les conflits jusqu’aux Etats-Unis, où il suivra un doctorat, pour finir soupçonné de terrorisme et expulsé après le 11 septembre 2001.

-- Your Guide to Beekeeping (Arabic)
+Your Guide to Beekeeping (Arabic)

 A scientific guide to modern beekeeping that stems from both academic and long-term practical experience in developmental apiculture.
 The book follows a forthright approach in outlining the fundamentals of the life of the honeybee and illustrates both the individual and social aspects of one of nature's most fascinating creatures, starting with species and race evolution, genetics, anatomy and physiology, and ending with the bee's social behavior as a member of a colony.
 It also depicts the delicate ecological interaction of the honeybee with its surrounding flora and fauna, especially in light of the worldwide alarming Colony collapse disorder (CCD) phenomenon.
 It helps both beekeepers and amateurs utilize the presented knowledge in the collection of as much potential products and services from the colony as possible.